dahlsailrunner/playwright-foundations-csharp/readme.md

 # Playwright Foundations in C# / .NET

+## Where are the Playwright tests?

+The root of this repo is the application to test (see [Getting Started](#getting-started) below).
+Since Playwright tests are end-to-end, they are generally not in the same solution as the system under test (SUT).

+The Playwright tests for this application are in the [e2e](e2e/readme) folder and the readme in that folder has lots of notes about the tests.

 ## Getting Started

 This is an Aspire-based solution, so you should be able to run it